 David S. Ginley — Research Fellow

-Work is in progress on the development of high quality materials (single crystal films) by pulsed laser deposition, sputtering and IBAD and characterization of the materials in the doped and undoped states by optical and transport measurements.
-In addition to developing a fundamental understanding of the interrelationship of structure and electronic properties, we are applying what we learn to improved devices, i.e. batteries, frequency agile electronics, photovoltaics, electrochromics and flat panel displays.
-To transition these results to more practical approaches we are investigating the development of non–vacuum, direct writeable electronic materials.
+Some of Dr. Ginley's work in progress is on the development of high quality materials (single crystal films) by pulsed laser deposition, sputtering, IBAD, and characterization of the materials in the doped and undoped states by optical and transport measurements.
+In addition to developing a fundamental understanding of the interrelationship of structure and electronic properties, Dr. Ginley and his research group are applying what they learn to improved devices, i.e. batteries, frequency agile electronics, photovoltaics, electrochromics and flat panel displays.
+To transition these results to more practical approaches, they are investigating the development of nonvacuum, direct writeable electronic materials.
 This is done through the development of nanoparticulate and ink based precursors.
 This involves the synthesis of the nanoparticles, development of inks and ink deposition techniques, derivation of a fundamental understanding of the sintering behavior of nanoparticles and the evolution of the bulk structural and electronic properties.

-The work is directed primarily at the development of new atmospheric processing approaches to photovoltaics.
-The work has developed new inks for metallization and the development of highly anisotropic oxide nanoparticles.
-Currently Ginley is also the PI on new programs in the areas of combinatorial materials science for high throughput discovery of new electro–optical materials including transparent conducing oxides, nitrites and borides.
+Dr. Ginley's work has developed new inks for metallization and the development of highly anisotropic oxide nanoparticles.
+Currently, Dr. Ginley is also the principal investigator (PI) on new programs in the areas of combinatorial materials science for high throughput discovery of new electrooptical materials including transparent conducing oxides, nitrites and borides.

 - Group Manager/Principal Scientist Process Development and Advanced Concepts National Center for Photovoltaics.
 This group is responsible for developing and implementing new PV process and device technologies.
 It consists of engineering and advanced concepts teams.

 - Team leader for advanced oxides programs including development of materials, theory and devices for new communications technology optical and battery materials.